 Can you swim or sunbathe in the Canary Islands in March?

 March is a great time of the year to sunbathe on the beaches of the Canary Islands.
-You can also swim in the ocean: the ocean temperature is 19 ° C.
+You can also swim in the ocean, if you like refreshing water as the ocean temperature is 19 ° C.

 Why is it worth visiting the Canary Islands in March?

 There are relatively few tourists in March in the Canary Islands.
 You can enjoy reasonable prices, good weather for beach holidays and sightseeing.

 Also, a trip to the Canary Islands is a great surfing opportunity.
 Fuerteventura Island, for example, is a favorite vacation spot for surfers from all over Europe and the world.

 Are there any festivals the Canary Islands in March?

 From March 1 to March 10, in Santa Cruz de Tenerife on Tenerife island, the final processions of the most colorful Carnival in Europe, Carnival Santa Cruz de Tenerife, take place.
 The island of eternal spring Tenerife lives up to its name.
 This is the brightest event with performances, concerts, dances, fireworks, costume parties.
 The city's main square is decorated with garlands and flowers, music sounds everywhere, and people are having fun.
 The festival program is vibrant so that everyone can find something to their liking.

 What are the best things to do and places to visit in the Canary Islands in March?

 In Tenerife, be sure to visit the Teide Volcano.
 It is the highest mountain not only in the Canary Islands but in all of Spain.
 Its height is about 3720 meters above sea level, and the last eruption took place in 1909.